 On 17 August 1956, Badovici dies in Monaco.
 The UAM pays tribute to him at the Museum of Decorative Arts.

-Often ill treated by its successive owners, one of whom was murdered on the spot, the villa, emptied of its furniture, was in a severely degraded condition when it was bought by the Conservatoire du littoral in 1999.
+Looked after by Madame Schelberg, then mistreated badly after 1980, the villa, emptied of its furniture, was in a severely degraded condition when it was bought by the Conservatoire du littoral in 1999.

 Preliminary restoration work was carried out from 2004 to 2012, under the project management of, first, DRAC PACA (Regional Directorate of Cultural Affairs for the Provence), then the Conservatoire du littoral.
 The initial work, underfunded and undermanaged, laid the emphasis on conservation while leaving the marks of history.
 The Cap Moderne Association was charged in 2014 with restoring the building to its 1929 state and its 7-year programme is now coming to an end.
 These works have involved rehabilitation not only of the structure and facades of the building but all the internal furniture and fittings and the garden.
 However, the building remains exposed to an unfriendly ambient atmosphere and the preservation of as much of the original as possible means that the building and its contents are fragile.
 This fragility, which the architects responsible for the restoration have taken on board, implies the need for very stringent protective measures such as a limit on the number of visitors and strict visiting arrangements – prior booking, small groups, guided tours only.